Open-CSP/PageSync/README.md

 #### Development

+* 2.6.5 Maintenance script rebuild-index now by default is verbose.
+Added function to add pages NS and title search. i18n changes
 * 2.6.3 Fixed a 1.39 only adding file issue
 * 2.6.2 Composer reflecting to Open CSP
 * 2.6.1 Version bump due to REL 1.35